 Even forgetting the hands, the robot mode is a satisfying completed build.
 Lots of articulation is built into the robot mode, and not just on the limbs and ball-jointed waist.
 Prime's knee-kibble points foward, you can play with his shoulder stuffs similarly, and the winged backpack with working missile launchers can raise up from his back to position over his shoulders.
 There's a lot to do.
 His sword doesn't come with a scabbard, but that's okay, because this is construction block stuff, so just peg it on his thigh.

 His truck mode is neat-looking, too, but it sort of sits in the shadow of the awesome robot mode build.
 It was interesting to discover that the trailer is actually mounted on an articulated ball-jointed arm that comes out of the hitch.
 The roof is more lightly pegged-in so you can remove it easily to fit a Kreon inside.
 And, again, missile launchers and deployable wings.

 There's an unnamed dragon dude, too.
-He looks kind of like Lazerback, but not quite.
+He looks kind of like Lazerback

 The only thing that bugged me about the set was the stickers.
 The sticker boundaries weren't cut very precisely, and so if you have two stickers which are supposed to have symmetric deco, one of them is sometimes a little offset.
 It can be a little annoying, especially with the dragon's eyes.
 You can line up the boundaries of the stickers themselves so they're symmetrical, but one eye will still look a little dippy as it's wandered across the surface of the sticker.